MobleyLab/waterNES/README.md

 ### Stages
-* **Stage 1**: This simulates the protein complex with an unrestained, fully interacting water molecule.
+* **Stage 1**: This simulates the protein complex with an unrestrained, fully interacting water molecule.
 Simulations include minimization, equilibration in NVT and NPT, production simulation in NPT.
 During the production run, the free energy with respect to the water restraint (which is turned off) is calculated.